Masshealth Coverage for Adopted Children

 How does Masshealth work once a child is adopted?

 When your child is adopted, the Masshealth application is generated automatically under the child’s new name, through their subsidy application.
 Masshealth will consider this a new person in their system and automatically generate the same correspondence and forms that any new Masshealth recipient would receive.
 You will receive a letter from Masshealth telling you that you must pick a Masshealth plan or the system will pick one for you.
-Although this is the case for most people on Masshealth, there are two groups of individuals who do NOT have to pick a plan: Children who receive Masshealth through DCF subsidies, and children who have been deemed disabled by the Social Security Administration.
+Although this is the case for most people on Masshealth, there are two groups of individuals who do not have to pick a plan: Children who receive Masshealth through DCF subsidies, and children who have been deemed disabled by the Social Security Administration.
 Unfortunately, the system does not differentiate these two populations from everyone receiving Masshealth, and will send out all the same information.

 The Bottom Line:

-• Once the Subsidy picks up (usually 1-2 months post the legalization date), the child will be issued a brand new Masshealth ID with their new legal name.
+• Once the Subsidy picks up (usually within 1-2 months post the legalization date), the child will be issued a brand new Masshealth ID with their new legal name.

 • Until that time, the family should keep using the same Masshealth ID and pre-adoptive name at all provider offices